-Powerful Aegean earthquake kills at least 6 people, levels buildings on Turkish coast
+Powerful Aegean earthquake kills at least 14 people in Turkey and Greece, injures hundreds

-At least six people were dead and more than 200 injured in Turkey, according to Turkey’s state-run Anadolu news agency.
+At least 12 people were dead and more than 400 injured in Turkey, according to Turkey’s disaster management agency, which said one of the victims had drowned.
 At least 20 structures, including some multistory apartment buildings in Izmir, collapsed, authorities said.

-On Samos, at least four people suffered minor injuries, Nikos Stefanis, president of the Samos Hospital, told the Greek state broadcaster ERT.
-Some older buildings on the island were damaged.
+On Samos, two teenagers, a boy and a girl, were killed when a wall collapsed on them, said Greece’s General Secretariat for Civil Protection.
+Local media reported that the teens were walking home from school.

 It was the second major earthquake to hit Turkey this year.
 In January, at least 41 people were killed in an earthquake that struck Elazig in central Turkey, where questions were raised about the whether the government was adequately enforcing building codes.